Jean-Michel Wilmotte

-Jean-Michel Wilmotte is a French architect.
+Jean-Michel Léon Bernard Wilmotte (/fr/; born 2 April 1948) is a French architect, urbanist and designer.

 Biography

-Jean-Michel Wilmotte was born in Soissons on 2 April 1948 to Robert Wilmotte (pharmacist) and Suzanne Léonard.
+Jean-Michel Wilmotte was born in Soissons, Aisne in 1948 to pharmacist Robert Wilmotte and Suzanne Léonard.
 He attended secondary school at the Soisson lycée and the Jean-de-La-Fontaine lycée in Château-Thierry.
 He studied interior design at the Camondo school of interior design in Paris.
 Two years after graduating, he founded his own agency in Paris in 1975.
-In 1982 he was commissioned by François Mitterrand to design his private apartments in the Elysée Palace.
+In 1982 he was commissioned by President François Mitterrand to design his refurbished private apartments in the Élysée Palace.

+He was elected to the Académie d'architecture in 2001, and to the Académie des beaux-arts in 2015.